 Neo4j is a native graph database that leverages data relationships as first-class entities.
-You can connect a cluster in Databricks to a Neo4j cluster using the neo4j-spark-connector, which offers Spark APIs for RDD, DataFrame, GraphX and GraphFrames.
+You can connect a Databricks cluster to a Neo4j cluster using the neo4j-spark-connector, which offers Spark APIs for RDD, DataFrame, GraphX, and GraphFrames.
 The neo4j-spark-connector uses the binary Bolt protocol to transfer data to and from the Neo4j server.

-Neo4j can be deployed on various cloud providers.
+You can deploy Neo4j on various cloud providers.

 # conf/neo4j.conf # Bolt connector dbms.connector.bolt.enabled=true #dbms.connector.bolt.tls_level=OPTIONAL dbms.connector.bolt.listen_address=0.0.0.0:7687 # HTTP Connector.
 There must be exactly one HTTP connector. dbms.connector.http.enabled=true #dbms.connector.http.listen_address=0.0.0.0:7474 # HTTPS Connector.
 There can be zero or one HTTPS connectors. dbms.connector.https.enabled=true #dbms.connector.https.listen_address=0.0.0.0:7473

-If your Neo4J cluster is running in AWS and you’d like to use private IPs, see the VPC Peering guide.
+If your Neo4j cluster is running in AWS and you want to use private IPs, see the VPC Peering guide.

 - Install two libraries: neo4j-spark-connector and graphframes as Spark Packages.
 See the libraries guide for instructions.